-You may think you are spending wisely, but on closer inspection of where your money is going, you might discover otherwise.
+You may think you are spending wisely, but often on closer inspection of where your money is going, you may discover otherwise.
 Often we spend blindly, thinking we are keeping track, but when we add up the numbers, it can be a shock.
 Creating a budget lets you see exactly where your money is going and what you are spending it on.

 Improve your spending

 Finally, with a budget, you can improve your spending.
 You don’t have to cut out the luxuries, but rather just look at cutting down in places to help you add more money to savings instead.